2of/ENCE260/README.md

 **************

 Implementation:
-    The transission over iruart does not work.
+    The transmission over iruart does not work.
 Likewise the display stutter has been introduced since the demo; this is related to the task scheduler and something that will hopefully be fixed soon.
     The IR_UART transmission is done bi directionally; the locations of food updates are encodded by the host (whoever's button pressed first) using the first bit as an identifiier